 HP3C Group "Blogosphere"

-Preparation is the First Step to Success
+Prayer is the First Step to Success

 I remember when coaches would always harp on “preparation.”
 Most of us would roll our eyes and just want to play ball.
 But these coaches were right when they insisted that “preparation IS the first step to success.”
 They were simply looking through their “sports world only lens” of what that first step entails.
-In that world, it’s watching opponents game films, more practice time, more conditioning.
+In that world, it’s watching opponents game films, more practice time, more conditioning-preparation.

-For believers in Christ, in our preparation, the first step always must be prayer.
+For believers in Christ, in our preparation, our first step always must be prayer.
 Seeking God’s wisdom in all things.
 As James 1:5 says, “if any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given to him.”
 Prayer is the best preparation, period.
 I’ve seen amazing things happen through the power of prayer.
 I bet you have, too.
 So, why would we begin any endeavor without prayer?
 Make it a point, a habit to begin everything with prayer.
 Consider these quotes by E.M.
 Bounds (1835-1913) on prayer, “God shapes the world by prayer” and “Prayer puts God in the matter with commanding force.”

 I truly want God to “be in the matter with commanding force” in every area I wish to succeed.